John Bowes Griffin: Legal appointments

 Soon after being called to the bar, in 1927, Griffin was appointed an administrative officer in Uganda.
 In 1929, he was appointed assistant district officer and registrar of the High Court.
 In the early 1930s, he was appointed Crown Counsel and in that position acted as solicitor general and attorney general for various periods.
 He was appointed attorney general in the Bahamas (1936–39), acting as governor and chief justice for various periods.
 He was made a King's Counsel while serving in the Bahamas.
 He was appointed a KC for the Bahamas in 1938.

 In 1939, he was appointed solicitor general of Palestine.
 At the end of World War II, in 1946, he was appointed attorney general of Hong Kong, serving there until 1951.

 In 1952, Griffin returned to Uganda as chief justice and served in that position until his early retirement due to ill health in December 1956.
 He was knighted in 1955.

 Post-retirement appointments

 Griffin acted as chief justice of Northern Rhodesia (now Zambia) in 1957.
-From 1958 to 1962, he served as the speaker of the Legislative Council in Uganda (a body which his sister Alice had become the first female member of in 1954), and from 1962 to 1963 as the speaker of the Ugandan National Assembly.
+From 1958 to 1962, he served as the speaker of the Uganda Legislative Council (a body which his sister Alice had become the first female member of in 1954), and from 1962 to 1963 as the speaker of the Ugandan National Assembly.

 He was made a commander of the Venerable Order of St John in 1960.

 He was appointed to a number of other positions in Africa until his final retirement in 1965.